 1. To undertake work as guided by Practitioners with a specific and clear role from the outset.

-2. To build relationships and engage with individuals and their families.
+2. To build relationships and engage with individuals and their family.

-3. To provide intensive short-term goal oriented input to the person.
+3. To provide intensive short-term goal orientated input to the person.

 4. To explore and better understand needs and risks for individuals.